emmaXi01/web-development-works/syllabus.md

 Mon Apr 6,
 Mon Apr 13

- - Same Origin Policy(SOP), CORS, XSS, XSRF/CSRF, CSP
+ - Same Origin Policy(SOP), CORS, XSRF/CSRF, CSP, OWASP
- - HTTPS/SSL, public-key encryption, certificates, Authentication, Authorization
- - CRUD, SQL Injection, OWASP
  - Progressive Web Apps (PWA)
  - as-a-service (PaaS, FaaS)
  - Agile, change management, Software Patterns
  - Mockups, wireframes, prototypes
  - Obfuscation, copyrights, and module licensing
- - Password hashing/salting, JWT, Oauth, OIDC
  - JS on other platforms, websockets

 At the end of Section 3 you should be able to analyze provided designs to matching write a complex single page web application (SPA) and prior to actual coding identify potential problems with development due to insufficient/poor requirements.